PiyushMittl/java-TipsandTricks/java8.md

                   System.out.println(a*b);
             }
 ```
 curly braces are mandatory if we have more than one line in method body
+5. you can not call lambda function without using functional interface
+ Example for functional interfaces:
+ ``
+  Runnable
+  Callable
+  Comparable

+  (Marker Interface)
+  Serializable
+  RandonAccess
+  Cloneable
+  SigleThreadModel
+  ``

 https://www.baeldung.com/java-8-interview-questions